Register your Information for Free Stone Samples Sent Express to You!

 • Cost Considerations: Quarrying and transporting natural stone is expensive due to its heavy and cumbersome nature.
 This increases the overall budget of building projects due to high extraction, finishing, and shipping costs.

 • Installation Requirements: Natural stone requires skilled craftsmanship for installation.
-Its variability in size, shape, and color demands precise and experienced handling, which can increase labor costs and project timelines.
+Its variability in size, shape, and colour demands precise and experienced handling, which can increase labour costs and project timelines.

 • Environmental Impact: Quarrying natural stone is resource-intensive and can lead to environmental degradation, including habitat destruction and pollution.
 These impacts must be considered in the context of a project’s sustainability goals.